awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 SELECT text FROM table(rdsadmin.rds_file_util.read_text_file('BDUMP','dbtask-task-id.log'));
 ```

 Replace *`task-id`* with the task ID returned by the procedure\.
-For more information about the Amazon RDS procedure `rdsadmin.rds_file_util.read_text_file`, see [Reading Files in a DB Instance Directory](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.ReadingFiles)
+For more information about the Amazon RDS procedure `rdsadmin.rds_file_util.read_text_file`, see [Reading files in a DB instance directory](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.ReadingFiles)

 You can also view the contents of the task's output file in the AWS Management Console by searching the log entries in the **Logs & events** section for the `task-id`\.

-### Switching the Website Front End for OEM Database Express to Oracle JET<a name="Appendix.Oracle.Options.OEM_DBControl.DBTasks.FrontEndToOracleJET"></a>
+### Switching the website front end for OEM Database Express to Oracle JET<a name="Appendix.Oracle.Options.OEM_DBControl.DBTasks.FrontEndToOracleJET"></a>

 **Note**
 This task is only available on Oracle DB instances running version 19c or later\.

 To switch the OEM Database Express website front end to Oracle JET, run the Amazon RDS procedure `rdsadmin.rdsadmin_oem_tasks.em_express_frontend_to_jet`\.
 This procedure is equivalent to the `execemx omx` SQL command\.

 By default, the OEM Database Express websites for Oracle DB instances running 19c or later use Oracle JET\.
 If you used the `rdsadmin.rdsadmin_oem_tasks.em_express_frontend_to_flash` procedure to switch the OEM Database Express website front end to Adobe Flash, you can switch back to Oracle JET\.
 To do this, use the `rdsadmin.rdsadmin_oem_tasks.em_express_frontend_to_jet` procedure\.
-For more information about switching to Adobe Flash, see [Switching the Website Front End for OEM Database Express to Adobe Flash](#Appendix.Oracle.Options.OEM_DBControl.DBTasks.FrontEndToFlash)\.
+For more information about switching to Adobe Flash, see [Switching the website front end for OEM Database Express to Adobe Flash](#Appendix.Oracle.Options.OEM_DBControl.DBTasks.FrontEndToFlash)\.

 **Note**
 Running this task from the source DB instance for a read replica also causes the read replica to switch its OEM Database Express website front ends to Oracle JET\.